 A clever Siri shortcut solves this issue by ejecting water from the speaker grills.
-The shortcut plays a high frequency sound that forces the water out of the speaker grill in no time.
-The Water Eject shortcut works in the similar way as the Water ejection feature found on the Apple Watch, that also ejects water by playing a sound through the speakers.
+The Water Eject Siri shortcut plays a high frequency sound that forces the water out of the speaker grill in no time.
+This shortcut works in the similar way as the Water ejection feature found on the Apple Watch, that also ejects water by playing a sound through the speakers.

 When you run Water Eject shortcut you can actually see water coming out of the speaker grills, and that is how you know this shortcut actually works.

 Before you use the Water Eject Shortcut make sure your iPhone offers water resistance.
 Not all iPhones offer water resistance feature can submerging them into the water can cause permanent damage to the device.